trisha0996/trishafernandes-blog/content/about/index.md

 showInMenu: true
 ---

-This blog is for fellow cloud engineers or those with an interest in learning about cloud.
+As the domain suggests, my name is Trisha Fernandes and I’m a cloud engineer working in the IT industry since January 2019.
+You can find me on LinkedIn but in summary, I graduated in 2018 with a degree in Computer Hardware and Software Engineering.

-I hope you will join me on this cloud journey where I will be looking to develop my skills as an engineer and share what I learn along the way.
+Being a cloud engineer, I’m looking to develop my skills, particularly in Google Cloud Platform (GCP) and any cloud related technology, and share what I learn along the way.